naman5555sharma/website/index.md

 #     text: "More text here."
 ---

 Namaskar, I'm currently a first year PhD. student in IIT Bombay's [Computer Science and Engineering Department](https://www.cse.iitb.ac.in/).
 I am working with [Prof. Biswa Panda](https://www.cse.iitb.ac.in/~biswa/) exploring micro-architectural security.
+Our [research group](https://casper-iitb.github.io/).

 I graduated with Btech in Electronics and Communication from MAIT, Delhi in June 2021.
 After that I worked as a RTL design engineer at [Incore Semicounductors](https://incoresemi.com/) for about one and a half year, some quick mentions of the area I worked on while working there are RISCV based core, hypervisor, TLBs, Pagetable walk etc.